shawnchain/aprs/README.md

 Technical specification

- - Main Chip : ATMEL/ATMEGA328P (Cheap clones of Arduino ProMini)
+ - Main Chip : ATMEL/ATMEGA328P (Cheap clones of Arduino ProMini, could be ported to other type of AVR MCUs with ease)
  - ALC circut: MCP6001 OPA
  - Firmware  : AFSK1200/KISS(P-CSMA)/AT Serial